Perspective + Philosophy

 As I began to learn the names and traditional uses of the plants, it became clear that in order to engage with plant healing, there’s a lot about the human structure, function and psyche that we must understand to effectively create meaningful shifts.
 This led me to study holistic anatomy with Juliette Abigail Carr, become totally enamored with the wild world within the human body, and commit to three years of study with the Vermont Center for Integrative Herbalism, including a year spent in supervised student clinic, all while continuing to grow food and medicine for myself and my community.
 I am learning every day about how to recognize and cultivate the complex web of life we are all weaving and mending together.

 The method of consultation that I use comes from my education at the Vermont Center for Integrative Herbalism (2017-2019).
 I strive to create an inclusive, judgement-free space that considers your unique self within the larger context of social and environmental forces.
-I believe in health at every size, harm reduction, queer and trans inclusivity, and the innate and ancestral wisdom of our bodies in coping inside of a society that doesn’t promote wellbeing, within the greater whole of an earth that is constantly mending, healing, and building new relationships.
+I believe in health at every size, harm reduction, queer and trans bodily autonomy, and the innate and ancestral wisdom of our bodies in coping inside of a society that doesn’t promote wellbeing, within the greater whole of an earth that is constantly mending, healing, and building new relationships.
 Herbalism and other traditional healing modalities are only as useful as they are liberatory, and I am committed to working with plants as a means of building equity among humans.

 I believe that every time we make a commitment to mend- our bodies, our relationships, and our world- we are building a stronger and more resilient world for ourselves.